prin-underlandscape/QR-tags-generation/README.md

 * The svg file produced in the previous step is saved and printed using the information provided on-screen.

 The files to be archived are:
-- the geoJSON file, which is useful to replace the original uMap template and rebuild a map;
+* the geoJSON file, which is useful to replace the original uMap template and rebuild a map;
-- the uMap template file, useful to rebuild the uMap file and for reuse in other itineraries;
+* the uMap template file, useful to rebuild the uMap file and for reuse in other itineraries;
-- the uMap file, useful to rebuild the map delivered by the uMap service
+* the uMap file, useful to rebuild the map delivered by the uMap service
-- the tags.svg file, useful to produce further copies
+* the tags.svg file, useful to produce further copies
-- the uMap file,
+* the uMap file,

+The steps above can be repeated in part, in the same order.
+In particular, steps 3-4 can be iterated to fix issues in the map.
+The loss or deterioration of the map shown on uMap can be fixed repeating steps 2-3-4.
+In case the uMap template is modified (e.g., to modify the animation in the uMap visualization) the whole process is repeated.
+Each time one of the above processes is executed the resulting files should be properly archived and the need to replace the QR tags should be evaluated.